 People who make a living in real estate apply three different terms to market trends.
 The least common is the seller's market (truly the least common, even though we have experienced this phenomenon before.
 In a seller's market, there are not enough houses on the market to meet the demand of people looking to buy.
 Houses sell for their asking price, or even higher.
 In some cases, bidding wars may actually break out right on the driveway, as has happened in the greater Toronto market in recent years!
-Gary J Sullivan from Mississauga, states that so many clients were wanting to buy a downtown Toronto condo that units became very hard to come buy.
+Many agents state that so many clients were wanting to buy a downtown Toronto condo that units became very hard to come buy.
 New developments had waiting lists and other units often sold above asking price.

 More common than the seller's market is the buyer's market.
 This condition occurs when there are a good number of homes on the market, but not a lot of people looking to move in.
 It takes a while to sell a house, and there is lots of room for negotiation.
 Buyers can afford to take their time and make a good deal even when they find the perfect house.